layilin/SP23-33852/_annotations/book2.md

 66.225 gemmy.
 Gem-like, brilliant, glittering.

 66.229 the ants' republic.
 Ant colonies were often represented as model republics in early modern and eighteenth-century accounts because of their ability to work together for the collective good.
 For example, in his *True and Exact History of the Island of Barbados* (1657), Richard Ligon observed that he once put a pot filled with sugar in the middle of a larger dish of water to see whether the ants would be able to find and retrieve the sugar.
-As he reported, the ants began venturing into the water, even though they could not swim, so that their dead bodies could form a bridge for the others to use to access the sugar.
-The ants thereby "neglect[ed] their lives for the good of the publique" (Ligon 64).
+As he reported, the ants began venturing into the water even though they could not swim, so that their dead bodies could form a bridge for the others to use to access the sugar.
+The ants thereby "neglect[ed] their lives for the good of the publique" (64).

 66.231 vicegerent.
 A person appointed by a king or other ruler to act in his place.

 [plant] 66.218n jessamine.
 Jasmine, plants of the genus *Jasminum* native to tropical and subtropical Eurasia, Australasia, and the Pacific islands.
 Valued for their scent.

+66.218n panspan <!--I haven't found this term, but it occurs later in book III as well -->

 67.232.
 Rhea.
 Titan goddess who was the daughter of Gaia and the wife of her brother Kronos.
 The mother of the second generation of Greek gods, including Zeus, Hera, Demeter, Hades, Hestia, and Poseidon.

 67.233.
 Auster.
 Latin name for the south wind.

 67.231n trade-wind.
-A wind blowing steadily towards the equator from the northeast in the Northern Hemisphere or from the southeast in the Southern Hemisphere.
-The trade wind in the Northern Hemisphere facilitated the passage of ships from Europe and Africa to the Caribbean.
+The prevailing wind patterns that eighteenth-century navigators used to sail their ships around the world.
+In the North Atlantic, the trade winds blow westerly from the coast of Africa just above the equator to the Caribbean, and blow northeasterly from Florida up the coast of North America and toward Europe.

 [people] 67.231n.
 Homer.
 Greek poet (8th century BCE), author of the *Iliad* and the *Odyssey*.